Russian war effort runs into diplomatic, military hurdles

 “Living somewhere just like that, not working, paying for housing, eating … they are forced to return for financial reasons,” Malyar said in remarks carried by the RBK-Ukraine news agency.

-Many of their wives called on the global community to secure the release of “the entire garrison” during an online news conference.
-The women said the troops were suffering from a lack of food, water and medicine.

-Countries nearby worry they could be next after Russia invaded Ukraine.
-Finland shares a 1,340-kilometer (830-mile) land border and the Gulf of Finland with Russia.
-Putin told Finnish President Sauli Niinisto in a Saturday phone call that joining NATO would be an “error.”
+Countries neighboring Russia and Ukraine worry they could be next after Russia invaded Ukraine.

 Sweden’s parliament on Monday was to discuss joining NATO after the ruling Social Democratic Party endorsed a plan to do so.
-An announcement by the Cabinet was expacted to follow.
+An announcement by the Cabinet was expected to follow.

+During a visit to Sweden, U.S. Senate Republican leader Mitch McConnell said Sunday that Finland and Sweden would be “important additions” to NATO and that the U.S. should swiftly ratify their membership.
+A delegation of GOP senators led by McConnell made a surprise visit to Kyiv on Saturday.

 Ukraine celebrated a morale-boosting victory on Saturday night in the Eurovision Song Contest.
 The folk-rap ensemble Kalush Orchestra won the glitzy pan-European competition with its song “Stefania,” which has become a Ukrainian wartime anthem.